AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ![](http://cdn.anychart.com/images/wordpress/header_plugin.png)

-At the second Step insert data for chart into the head of a page with a chart
+At the second Step insert chart data into the head of a page with a chart

 ![](http://cdn.anychart.com/images/wordpress/header_script.png)